scalarorg/evms-indexer/README.md

 # evms-indexer

-Indexer for scalar transactions on EVMs and Bitcoin (via Electrum)
+Indexer for scalar transactions on EVMs and Bitcoin

 ## Features